6 ways reindeer are adapted for extreme cold

 Known as caribou in North America, reindeer live in very cold regions such as Alaska and Scandinavia.
 They can also be found in Scotland following a reintroduction in the Cairngorms.
+With temperatures frequently reaching below zero and snowy, icy ground, how have reindeer adapted to be able to live, thrive and survive in the extreme cold?

 Whilst cattle horns have living tissue in the core, the antlers of reindeer are made of dead tissue and are regularly shed.
 Reindeer antlers are among the largest of any deer species, and unusually they are present on both males and females.